PistonDevelopers/rust-empty/README.md

 The setup uses best practices and conventions learned from the Rust community.
 Pull requests/fixes are welcome!

-*Latest feature: Type 'make loc' to count the lines of code in src folder!*
+*Latest feature: Dynamic libraries is now supported!*

 What are these 'best practices'?